phug-php/website/doc/en/cli.md

 (as long as the command is running).

-If you CLI bootstrap has the default location (phugBoostrap.php), you can simply do:
+If you CLI bootstrap has the default location (phugBootstrap.php), you can simply do:
 ```shell
 ./vendor/bin/phug watch
 ```